Meditations on time and movement - these pieces are designed to capture a perfect moment as the viewer looks up at the ball before it drops.

 I chose to use the football for its ubiquity – an image that transcends countries and languages.
 The night sky was employed to symbolise dreams which could be shared by anyone, anywhere – we all gaze upon the same moon and stars and ultimately hold the same hopes for our children.

-Please contact me if you would like to view any of these pieces in my London studio.
+Please contact me if you would like to enquire about any of these pieces